GreNxNja/Bragr/README.md

 ## Overview

 Welcome to the Spotify Clone project!
-This full-stack web application is crafted to replicate some of the key features of the popular music streaming service, Spotify.
+This full-stack web application faithfully replicates some of the key features of the popular music streaming service, Spotify.

 ## Technologies Used